-Instead, this is get this process.
+"This is it, this process.

-And so from there I sat down and wrote out the process.
+" And so from there I sat down and wrote out the process.

-I was like, OK, well, if this was, if I was gonna break this down, if I was gonna make it teachable, what would it be?
-Really there Few foundations that often X selling was created.
+I was like, "OK, well, if I was going to break this down…If I was going make it teachable, what would it be? "

-You know, one of those is do the common things and commonly Well, so just like you said, you said, you know, it's about consistency.
+You know, one of those is do the common things uncommonly well.

-It's about doing the right things that work for you.
+And it's not about doing everything, it's about doing the right things that work for you.

 What works for you might not work for me and doing that consistently.

 Which we've talked about here, right?
-So the reason consistency is so important is because the number one reason people don't buy from you me best buy apple Samsung, whoever is because we don't trust but the service of the product is going to do everything that it claims.
+So the reason consistency is so important is because the number one reason people don't buy from you, me, Best Buy, Apple, Samsung, whoever is because we don't trust but that service of the product is going to do everything that it claims.

 My people don't buy because they say they can't afford it.

-Baloney, Of course, that's what they say.
+" Baloney, Of course, that's what they say.